Pearson-Higher-Ed/design/compound.markdown

     -   The following template can be used for creating an Origami React component.
-As described above the component will be written in ReactJS using ES6 style.
+As described above the component will be written in ReactJS using ES6 syntax.
 The main module for the component is called main.js and a sample package.json file is provided with scripts to be used for developing, building and publishing the component.
 Details on the development, building